junit-team/junit5-samples/README.md

 ## Build System Samples

-The following sample projects demonstrate how to set up a projects that use the JUnit Platform for various build systems.
+The following sample projects demonstrate how to set up projects that use the JUnit Platform for various build systems.

 - [Gradle](https://github.com/junit-team/junit5-samples/tree/master/junit5-gradle-consumer)